steve3535/gitlab-university/day-2-new/5-static-website-1.md

    - Click "New project"
    - Name it "my-static-website"

-2. Connect your local repository to GitLab:
+2. Connect your local repository to GitLab

-Would you like me to continue with the next section that introduces CI/CD concepts and shows how to implement them in this project?